Shone Thistle, Cfre

 What skills is Shone Thistle, Cfre known for?

-Shone Thistle, Cfre has skills like Nonprofits, Fundraising, Volunteer Management, Public Speaking, Event Planning, Community Development, Philanthropy, Grant Writing, Community Outreach, Program Development, Leadership, Annual Giving.
+Shone Thistle, Cfre is listed with skills including Nonprofits, Fundraising, Volunteer Management, Public Speaking, Event Planning, Community Development, Philanthropy, and Grant Writing.